Wright Institute Pipeline to Advanced Degrees

 Mission

-Psychology Internship Program (PIP) partners with local high schools to provide mentorship-based internships that facilitate awareness and knowledge about advanced degrees and career options in clinical psychology for historically underrepresented and excluded students.
-Currently PIP offers internships in two locations in the broader San Francisco Bay Area: East Bay and South Bay.
+Psychology Internship Program (PIP) partners with local high schools to provide mentorship-based internships that facilitate awareness and knowledge about advanced degrees and career options in clinical psychology for historically underrepresented students.
+PIP has offered internships in two locations in the broader San Francisco Bay Area: East Bay and South Bay.

 Psychology Internship Program East Bay (PIP-EB)

-Psychology Internship Program East Bay (PIP-EB) meets for one full academic year.
-Weekly seminars are led by culturally similar graduate student mentors and undergraduate student assistants.
-PIP-EB has most recently worked with the following high schools in the East Bay: Life Academy, Berkeley High School, Contra Costa College’s Middle College High School, Oakland High School, and Oakland Technical High School.
+Psychology Internship Program East Bay (PIP-EB) met for one full academic year.
+Weekly seminars were led by culturally similar graduate student mentors and undergraduate student assistants.
+PIP-EB has most recently partnered with the following high schools in the East Bay: Life Academy, Berkeley High School, Contra Costa College’s Middle College High School, Oakland High School, and Oakland Technical High School.
 PIP-EB is based largely on the Taking Flight model.
-Currently, PIP-EB is under the supervision of Anu Orebiyi, M.A.

 Psychology Internship Program South Bay (PIP-SB)

-Psychology Internship Program South Bay (PIP-SB) meets for one full academic year.
-Monthly seminars are led by culturally similar graduate student mentors.
-PIP-SB has been working with Mills High School in Millbrae since 2018 under the leadership of Shiyu Zhang, M.A.
-PIP-SB is based on the Taking Flight model, serves predominantly Asian American students experiencing high academic stress, and is commonly referred to by the PIP-SB team as the Mental Health Awareness Initiative (MHAI).
+Psychology Internship Program South Bay (PIP-SB) met for one full academic year.
+Monthly seminars were led by culturally similar graduate student mentors.
+PIP-SB worked with Mills High School in Millbrae since 2018 under the leadership of Dr. Shiyu Zhang, PsyD.
+PIP-SB is based on the Taking Flight model, served predominantly Asian American students experiencing high academic stress, and was commonly referred to by the PIP-SB team as the Mental Health Awareness Initiative (MHAI).

 Goals of PIP